 The Best Legal Torrent Sites

-If you’re about to choose to download free movies and games or documents from torrent websites without hindering anyone’s copyright, there are many legal places around to help you out
+If you want to download free movies, games or documents from torrent websites without infringing on anyone’s copyright, there are many legal ways to do so.

-Unfortunately, most popular torrent websites don’t provide the opportunity to download legally shared content (or at least don’t provide any data on it).
+Unfortunately, most popular torrent websites don’t provide the opportunity to download legally shared content (or at least don’t provide any data on this).

-But with a little persistence, you can find websites letting you download freely without any upcoming legal restriction.
+However, with a little persistence, you can find websites that let you download freely, without legal restrictions.